-Each time you share a launch, tweet, or blog post, potential leads are evaluating your value to them.
-It’s a make-or-break moment.
-That’s why it’s essential to understand your Ideal Customer Profile (ICP) of key decision-makers and center each and every aspect of the buyer’s journey around them.
-As B2B buyer’s expectations constantly evolve, the necessity of a seamless experience complemented with empathetic, deep relationships is increasingly important.
-Likewise, pinpointing your target audience and guiding them through a tailored, informative journey hitting each touchpoint increases your credibility and your chances of securing that account.
+Each time you share anything online, potential accounts are evaluating your value.
+In order to take advantage of the momentary attention, it’s essential to understand your Ideal Customer Profile (ICP).
+Every aspect of the buyer’s journey should be based around your ICP.
+As B2B buyers’ expectations constantly evolve, the necessity of a seamless experience complemented with empathetic, deep relationships is increasingly important.
+Pinpointing your target audience and guiding them through a tailored, informative journey hitting each touchpoint increases your credibility and your chances of securing that account.

 Follow these three steps to get in front of the right people at the right accounts: